HIllya51/LunaTranslator/docs/en/fastkeys.md

 1. #### Retrieve and search for words
     Search for words in the text currently selected by the mouse

-    If the word retrieval fails, then do not move the mouse and trigger the shortcut key again, which will force the word search window to open

 1. #### Word Lookup in a New Window
     Look up the currently selected text by the mouse in a new search window to avoid overwriting the ongoing search.

-    If the word retrieval fails, then without moving the mouse and triggering the shortcut key again, a word search window will be forcibly created

 1. #### OCR word search
     Select the OCR range for one OCR and then search for words